top of page

 “So,” she flounced down next to me and my roughage.
 She was altogether too bright and chipper.
 It set me on edge.
 There were no horses she could strap me to out here but I sensed great danger.
 She was far too happy.
 “Tell me about Marco.
 The handsome pirate you married?”

 “Oh fuck.”
-I grasped the tattoo on my forearm, a souvenir from our wedding.
+I grasped the tattoo on my forearm, a souvenir from our marriage.
 “I forgot about that.
 Look at the time.”
 I stared up at the sun as if the time of day would ever make a difference to my sister when she had a juicy piece of gossip she could interrogate me about.
 “I gotta go.”
 I made a futile attempt to escape but she brought me right back down.

 “Don’t even think about it.”
-She shoved my plate of ‘salad’ back on my lap and threatened me with a fork.
+She shoved my plate of “salad” back on my lap and threatened me with a fork.
 “Come on!
 You got to come to my wedding and you won’t even tell me about yours?
 Or the husband?
 Spill, bitch!”
 She jabbed me in the ribs.

 “You’ve already met him!”
 I groaned and stabbed at what I hoped was a poisonous berry I could choke and die on to get out of this conversation.
 Fucking turkey berry.
 Not poisoned yet.
 “What do you want to know?”

 “I met him for five minutes in a firefight!
-Tell me about my brother in law!”
+Tell me about my brother-in-law!”
 Technically she’d met him one other time but I wasn’t surprised she didn’t recognize him.
 I sighed.
 Where to start?
 Marco…fucking Marco.
 Last time I saw you, you were in my bed, under my sheets.
 I shivered.
 That could be anytime at all.
 Go back to Greenland.
 Do what you need to do and come find me.
 It didn’t mean a thing.
 Nothing.
 He had been talking out of his ass.

 “First, and let’s make this really clear, he is NOT your brother-in-law.
 We were so young.”
 We knew nothing about anything.
 Just knew what we thought we wanted, what we thought was meaningful.